 Rutherford

-Rutherford’s main street, Park Avenue features a variety of restaurants, bakeries, and cafes.
+Rutherford’s main street, Park Avenue, features a variety of restaurants, bakeries, and cafes.
 Lining the block are restaurants serving Chinese, Japanese, Korean, Thai, Iranian, Italian, French, German, Greek, Mexican, and American cuisine.
-If you’re craving a handmade Danish then you must stop by Varrelmann’s Bake Shop, an authentic German bakery.
+For a handmade Danish or other bakery treat, stop by Varrelmann’s Bake Shop, an authentic German bakery.
 If you are looking for a pretty quiet downtown, Rutherford is the spot.
 The Bergen County Line NJTransit passes through Downtown Rutherford connecting residents and visitors to Manhattan, Garfield, Ridgewood, Allendale, Ramsey, and more.
-To give you some inspiration when you visit, we have compiled a list of spots below that are sure to make you come back.

 Dining Options: Dumpling Dojo, Suprema, Fiorentini, Varrelmann’s Bake Shop, Ondubu, Greek Town Gyros

-Indoor Activities: Williams Center for The Arts, Board & Brush, Rutherford Public Library
+Indoor Activities: Williams Center for The Arts, Rutherford Public Library

 South Orange

 South Orange has a walkable vibrant downtown community boasting a variety of flavorful cuisines.
-Here you can enjoy gluten-free empanadas from Miti Miti or fresh-made juice from Dancing Blender.
+Visitors can enjoy gluten-free empanadas from Miti Miti or fresh-made juice from Dancing Blender.
 There are a plethora of spots for outdoor recreation.
-Just north of downtown are several baseball fields. tennis courts, and a basketball court.
+Just north of downtown are several baseball fields, tennis courts, and a basketball court.
 During the summer, residents can soak up the sun and swim laps at the Peter S. Conner Memorial Swimming Pool.
-Since 1991 the South Orange Farmers Market has been providing the community with local produce and products from nearby vendors.
-The market will return on June 7th this year and last till October 26th.
-Their Downtown on Display program partners with downtown businesses to curate unique events that highlight what South Orange has to offer.
-Small businesses are also able to showcase their products and services during Small Business Saturday and the Holiday Market.
+Since 1991, the South Orange Farmers Market has been a source for the community with local produce and products from nearby vendors.
+The Downtown on Display program partners with downtown businesses to curate unique events highlighting the best of South Orange.
+Small businesses showcase their products and services during Small Business Saturday and the Holiday Market.

 The Morristown Line and Gladstone Branch of NJTransit pass through Downtown South Orange connecting residents and visitors to Manhattan, Hoboken, Summit, New Providence, Morristown, Bernardsville, Denville, Hackettstown, and more.
-The architecture of the buildings, churches, and businesses add a charm like no other, especially the South Orange station which is perfectly located in the downtown.
-Here are a variety of hair salons, shopping stores, wellness centers, restaurants, cafes, and exercise studios.
-To give you some inspiration when you visit, we have compiled a list of spots below.
+The architecture of the buildings, churches, and businesses add a charm like no other, especially the South Orange station which is conveniently located downtown.

 Events: South Orange Farmers Market, Pride Month Celebration, Halloween Spooky Spiotta, Holiday Tree Lighting, Holiday Market, Live Music, Seton Hall Welcome Back Week, Small Business Saturday Street Fair

-Indoor Activities: Bow Tie Cinemas, South Orange Performing Arts Center, South Orange Public Library
+Indoor Activities: The Village at SOPAC, South Orange Performing Arts Center, South Orange Public Library

 Wellness: Oranges Spa, Rock Spa Club, YK Salon, Gladys Nails, 7’s Barbershop